21thstudios/CapstoneProject/README.md

 * If the joining player cannot see the host's game, ensure no requirements are being violated.
 * If attempting to host a game, ensure there isn't a firewall blocking the required ports.
 * A log file is generated from the packaged game and can be found at `CapstoneProject/Saved/Logs/CapstoneProject.log`.

+## Networking

+### General

+The project uses Unreal Engine's [Online Subsystem](https://docs.unrealengine.com/4.26/en-US/ProgrammingAndScripting/ProgrammingWithCPP/Online/).
+The subsystem is used to create a session, find a session, and join a session and destroy a session.
+Beyond this, Unreal Engine's built-in networking is used to replicate actors and components as well as broadcast events and other logic to all connected players.

+### Sessions

+All session logic is defined in the `SessionGameInstance` source files and is a child of the UGameInstance class provided by Unreal Engine.
+Implementing Unreal Engine' Session Interface libraries, the `SessionGameInstance` is responsible for creating a session, finding a session, joining a session, and destroying a session.
+SessionGameInstance is referenced throughout the project where session-related logic is required, such as the main menu and the game mode.